-A temper tantrum is the result of a child not getting what they want or being irritated with something and they throw a fit about it in attempts to get what they want or show how they feel.
-Most times if the child ends up getting what they want they will stop.
-Even if they do not get what they want they can chose to stop at any time, whether they decide to is up to them.
+A temper tantrum is the result of a child not getting what they want or being irritated with something, and they throw a fit about it in an attempt to get what they want or show how they feel.
+Most times, if the child ends up getting what they want, they will stop.
+Even if they do not get what they want, they can choose to stop at any time, whether they decide to is up to them.

-Any parent knows that unsolicited parenting advise is annoying as it is, imagine having that same unsolicited advise from someone basically saying that you are the reason for the problem.
+Any parent knows that unsolicited parenting advice is annoying as it is; imagine having that same unsolicited advice from someone basically saying that you are the reason for the problem.
 It is never appreciated and can often leave the parent feeling horrible and questioning themselves even more than typical parents already do.

-Or even worse, "That's why I don't get my child vaccinated."!
+Or even worse, "That's why I don't vaccinate my child."

-Or, They just needs some discipline.
+Or, they just need some discipline.
 This is right up there with the bad behavior comment.
-As previously stated, autism parents are teaching their children the same things the neuro-typical parents are teaching their children.
+As previously stated, autism parents are teaching their children the same things neuro-typical parents are teaching their children.
 It may take a lot longer, but trust they are covering the same issues.

 Children with autism have many symptoms that need to be worked around.
 Some children refuse to eat because of texture or inability to understand that is what they need to feel full and happy.
 Some children are non-verbal and refuse any sort of eye contact.
 And other children cannot stay still no matter what they are doing.
 They may flap their arms, howl or laugh at inappropriate times, it is called stimming or stimulating, and it is not necessarily a choice.